lessworkjs/resources.js/README.md

 ```

  # TO-DO
-* tests :D
-* Conditional Attributes would be nice
+ Conditional Attributes would be nice.
+You would need to call a `.process()` function to generate the results.